niektemme/smarttherm-rpi/README.md

-# Smart Thermostat - Arduino
+# Smart Thermostat - Raspberry PI

 This repository is accompanying the blog post [Making your own smart 'machine learning' thermostat using Arduino, AWS, HBase, Spark, Raspberry PI and XBee](http://niektemme.com/2015/07/31/smart-thermostat/ @@to do).
 This blog post describes building and programming your own smart thermostat.